UBC-Stat-ML/distributed-example/README.md

 sbatch run.sh
 ```

-which submits 50 jobs to the SLURM queue, each invoking `test.jl`.
+which submits several jobs to the SLURM queue, each invoking `test.jl`.

 Monitor results with: